kilianzepf/conditioned_uncertain_segmentation/README.md

 Lorem Ipsum

 ## Citation
-If our method is helpful in your research, please consider citing our ICLR 2023 paper:
+If our method is helpful for your own research, please consider citing our ICLR 2023 paper:
 ```
 @inproceedings{zepf2023label,
   title={That Label's got Style: Handling Label Style Bias for Uncertain Image Segmentation},